-One of our keys to success is the ability to split our
+One of our keys to success is the ability to hire

-In order to provide consistent sectional instruction, we
+In order to provide consistent musical instruction, we

 depend on fundraising money or donations.